 So you guys are a non-profit organization?
 What do you do?

 Currently we raise money by selling and streaming music through various services, including iTunes, Bandcamp, Spotify and more.
 Our money goes towards charities that support our ideals and towards our activities to educate people on neurodivergent philosophies and removing the stigma of mental illness.
 We also hold music SHOWCASES & OPEN MICS where we take donations in person.
-We connect with autistic and other neurodivergent (and neurotypical) people and help them to express themselves through technology.
+We connect with autistic and other neurodivergent (and neurotypical) people and help them to express themselves through technology and art.
 This is something we are working towards teaching in a more intimate setting with OUR WORKSHOPS!

 Where can I donate?
 Do you take direct donations?

 You can donate directly up top or at the link here!
 You can also buy one of our albums through one of the many links above – we recommend our Bandcamp for the record as you can donate custom amounts and we receive this – and can get it to the right places – very quickly.
 Anything you buy from our iTunes or other portals go to us, as do streams thru Spotify.
 Check the icons up top!

 What is chiptune?

 Chiptune is a musical genre where people either create music on vintage game systems or emulate that style of music and its limitations through other means.
 There are a variety of methods to make it, from Gameboys to tracking programs on computers to VSTs to even analog parts glued together.
 There is no wrong way to do it.
 We host to hope tutorials soon, but there are tons of places online to find out how to learn.
 If you need one in Espanol, Chiptunes en Espanol is a good place to start.

 I think I may be autistic or know somebody who is.
 What can I do?

 First off, be happy.
 Being different is ok and you should embrace it.
 My own wife was even given the pity speech by an autism organization when she talked about our autistic son.
 Like he was dying or something.
 You are not.
 You are great.
 You are wired differently and that’s ok.